mahnooor786/mahnoor-demo/README.md

 # mahnoor-demo
-this is my first repository
+this is my first repository.
+Author:mahnoor